Therapist. AuDHDer. Candy Freak.

 (more below)

 I received my bachelor’s degree in journalism from Seattle University and a master’s degree in clinical psychology from the Washington School of Professional Psychology.
 My work and training with organizations like Planned Parenthood and the Northwest Alliance for Psychoanalytic Study have fundamentally informed my practice, as has my clinical experience working with university counseling centers, in-patient therapy for disordered eating, and community mental health facilities.
-I am constantly seeking out new skills and have most recently completed training in nature based therapy and neurodivergent affirming care.
+I am constantly seeking out new skills and have most recently completed training in nature based therapy and neurodivergent affirming assessments.

 Let's Work Together